viklund/courses/annotation/2016/practical_session/ExcerciseEvidence.md

 <u>**Ab initio gene finders:**</u> These methods have been around for a very long time, and there are many different programs to try.
 We will in this exercise focus on the gene finder Augustus.
 These gene finders use likelihoods to find the most likely genes in the genome.
 They are aware of start and stop codons and splice sites, and will only try to predict genes that follow these rules.
 The most important factor here is that the gene finder needs to be trained on the organism you are running the program on, otherwise the probabilities for introns, exons, etc. will not be correct.
 Luckily, these training files are available for Drosophila.

 **_Exercise 5_ - Augustus:**

+First you need to install librabry you will need to perform the following analyses *./home/login/annotation_course/course_material/lib/install_perllib_missing.sh*

 First load the needed modules using:
 _module load bioinfo-tools_
 _module load augustus_